ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

 ===============

 MLP are implemented with the following definition and representation of the neural network.
-The following example illustrates the implementation structure.
-The neural network has a number of layers which consists of the input layer, the output layer and the number of hidden layer :math:`l`).
+The neural network has a number of layers which consists of the input layer, the output layer, and the number of hidden layer :math:`l`).
 Each layer has a number of neurons.

 .. _nn_structure: